The Weighted Average Method | Weighted Average Costing

 Weighted Average Method Overview

+The weighted average method is used to assign the average cost of production to a product.
 Weighted average costing is commonly used in situations where:

 - Inventory items are so intermingled that it is impossible to assign a specific cost to an individual unit.